-Construction emissions would exceed the mass emissions AVAQMD CEQA thresholds for CO in 2021, 2022, and 2023, and NOX in 2020, 2021, 2022, and 2023.
-Therefore, construction emissions of CO and NOX may cause significant impacts on air quality under CEQA.
-The purchase of offset emissions through the AVAQMD's Air Quality Investment Program (Mitigation Measure AQ-MM#1) for NOX would be required to reduce impacts to less than significant after mitigation under CEQA.
+Construction emissions would exceed the mass emissions AVAQMD CEQA thresholds for CO in 2021, 2022, and 2023, and NO_x in 2020, 2021, 2022, and 2023.
+Therefore, construction emissions of CO and NO_x may cause significant impacts on air quality under CEQA.
+The purchase of offset emissions through the AVAQMD's Air Quality Investment Program (Mitigation Measure AQ-MM#1) for NO_x would be required to reduce impacts to less than significant after mitigation under CEQA.
 However, CO emissions would remain significant, as additional measures to reduce this impact are not available.
 Therefore, this impact would be significant and unavoidable after mitigation under CEQA.

-Construction Impacts within the San Joaquin Valley Air Pollution Control District Direct emissions from the construction phase of the B-P Build Alternatives within the SJVAPCD would exceed the General Conformity thresholds for VOC in 2020, 2021, and 2022 and for NOx in 2020, 2021, 2022, 2023, 2024, 2025, and 2026, VOC, and NOx emissions that exceed the in 2020, 2021, 2022, 2023, 2024, 2025, and 2026.
-VOC, and $NO_X$ emissions that exceed the General Conformity thresholds are therefore considered to have the potential to cause air quality impacts.
+Construction Impacts within the San Joaquin Valley Air Pollution Control District

+Direct emissions from the construction phase of the B-P Build Alternatives within the SJVAPCD would exceed the General Conformity thresholds for VOC in 2020, 2021, and 2022 and for NO_x in 2020, 2021, 2022, 2023, 2024, 2025, and 2026.
+VOC, and NO_x emissions that exceed the General Conformity thresholds are therefore considered to have the potential to cause air quality impacts.
 General Conformity thresholds would not be exceeded for any of the other criteria pollutants.

-The purchase of offset emissions through a VERA with the SJVAPCD (Mitigation Measure AQ-MM#1) for VOC and NOx would reduce impacts after mitigation because VOC and NOx emissions would be offset and be below the General Conformity thresholds.
+The purchase of offset emissions through a VERA with the SJVAPCD (Mitigation Measure AQ-MM#1) for VOC and NO_x would reduce impacts after mitigation because VOC and NO_x emissions would be offset and be below the General Conformity thresholds.

-The analysis acknowledges that, without mitigation, exceedances of the SJVAPCD's VOC, CO, and NOx thresholds of significance may occur during specific construction periods.
-Although the project would exceed the significance thresholds for VOC, CO, and NOx at a regional level, without mitigation, no localized adverse health effects are predicted to occur because the project is not predicted to cause or exacerbate an exceedance of the NAAQS and the CAAQS for these pollutants.
-The VOC and NOx emissions would be offset through a VERA between the Authority and the SJVAPCD (AQ-MM#1), resulting in no net increase in regional VOC and NOx emission burdens due to the project.
+The analysis acknowledges that, without mitigation, exceedances of the SJVAPCD's VOC, CO, and NO_x thresholds of significance may occur during specific construction periods.
+Although the project would exceed the significance thresholds for VOC, CO, and NO_x at a regional level, without mitigation, no localized adverse health effects are predicted to occur because the project is not predicted to cause or exacerbate an exceedance of the NAAQS and the CAAQS for these pollutants.
+The VOC and NO_x emissions would be offset through a VERA between the Authority and the SJVAPCD (AQ-MM#1), resulting in no net increase in regional VOC and NO_x emission burdens due to the project.
 However, the emissions offset program does not apply to CO emissions; therefore, the project would continue to exceed the significance thresholds for CO.